Financing your future?

 Get too creative with your capital

 Getting start-up capital through programs like Kickstarter is popular with entrepreneurs, but uncharted territory for state taxing authorities.
 Only one state, Washington, has published guidelines for addressing tax related to financing raised through crowdfunding.
 Just because the rules aren’t clearly spelled out, doesn’t mean you don’t have to prove compliance.
-The Tax Adviser has a good article on crowdfunding and sales tax.

 How you plan to use financing also has tax implications.
 Hiring remote sales staff; adding new products, services, or sales channels; putting money in product development or R&D — all of these growth activities can change or add to your sales and use tax compliance requirements.
 Some of these changes can be beneficial to your business.
 For example, some states, including California and Texas, offer a partial sales and use tax exemption for equipment used in research and development.